United States Marine Corps: Special operations

 The Marine Forces Special Operations Command (MARSOC) includes the Marine Raider Regiment, the Marine Raider Support Group, and the Marine Raider Training Center (MRTC).
 Both the Raider Regiment and the Raider Support Group consist of three battalions with a headquarters company.
 The MRTC conducts screening, assessment, selection, training and development functions for MARSOC units.

 Although the notion of a Marine special operations forces contribution to the United States Special Operations Command (USSOCOM) was considered as early as the founding of USSOCOM in the 1980s, it was resisted by the Marine Corps.
-Commandant Paul X. Kelley expressed the belief that Marines should only support Marines and that the Corps should not fund a special operations capability that would not directly support Marine Corps operations.
-However, much of the resistance from within the Corps dissipated when Marine leaders watched the Corps' 15th and 26th MEU(SOC)s "sit on the sidelines" during the very early stages of Operation Enduring Freedom while other conventional units and special operations units from the Army, Navy, and Air Force actively engaged in operations in Afghanistan.
+Commandant Paul X. Kelley expressed the belief that marines should only support marines and that the Marine Corps should not fund a special operations capability that would not directly support Marine Corps operations.
+However, much of the resistance from within the Marine Corps dissipated when Marine leaders watched the Marine Corps' 15th and 26th MEU(SOC)s "sit on the sidelines" during the very early stages of Operation Enduring Freedom while other conventional units and special operations units from the Army, Navy, and Air Force actively engaged in operations in Afghanistan.
 After a three-year development period, the Corps agreed in 2006 to supply a 2,500-strong unit, Marine Forces Special Operations Command, which would answer directly to USSOCOM.

 Separate to the MARSOC, the 24th Marine Expeditionary Unit and the 26th Marine Expeditionary Unit both part of the II Marine Expeditionary Force are certified as "special operations capable" (MEU(SOC)).

 Although the Marine Corps ground reconnaissance units, the Force Reconnaissance Companies and the Reconnaissance Battalions, are conventional forces and not special operations forces, they do share many of the same tactics, techniques, procedures, terms, and equipment.